 Wheeling & Lake Erie Railway: The operations of the Alpha Jets on the W&LE were just a quick jaunt.
 From the NKP's Bellevue Yard they operated just 131 miles to Pittsburgh Junction, Ohio and a connection to the Pittsburgh & West Virginia Railway.
 Here there were no major yards to navigate like with most of the other connections and trains passed through relatively quickly.

-Pittsburgh & West Virginia Railway: One benefit the P&WV carried, in terms of the Alphabet Route, was that it could pass through Pittsburgh with somewhat ease.
+Pittsburgh & West Virginia Railway: One benefit the P&WV carried, in terms of the Route, was that it could pass through Pittsburgh with somewhat ease.
 The P&WV was also one of only two railroads among the group where the priority trains operated along the entire railroad, a distance of 132 between Pittsburgh Junction and Connellsville, Pennsylvania where the Alpha Jets where handed off to the Western Maryland.

 Reading Railroad: From Lurgon freight continued westward where it arrived at the Railroad's Rutherford Yard.
 Here, just as on the WM, freight was gathered from various points and assembled (Allentown, New York, and Philadelphia the latter of which arrived from the Reading's own line from the city).
 From this points trains continued on until Reading and headed for either Philadelphia or a connection with the Jersey Central at Allentown.

 Jersey Central: Under CNJ direction the Alpha Jets gathered or shipped freight to or from the Jersey City/New York City region.
-Additionally, those trains heading to Boston interchanged with the Lehigh & Hudson River at Easton, just a few miles west of the previous interchange at Allentown.
+Additionally, those trains heading to Boston interchanged with the Lehigh & Hudson River at Easton, just a few miles east of the previous interchange at Allentown.

 Lehigh & Hudson River: The L&HR was the other railroad were the Alpha Jets operated over the entire system, a distance of 85.8 miles to Maybrook, New York where a connection with the New Haven Railroad was established.
 This was also the location of the NYNH&H's Maybrook Yard where freight was further classified.

 Haven carried the trains the rest of the way into Boston and also

-By doing so it seriously hurt the viability of the Alphabet Route.
+While the Route was typically 10 hours, or more, slower than service provided by the other eastern trunk lines it offered more flexibility by giving shippers the chance to have their freight delivered in either the evening or morning hours.
+In later years as mergers became more commonplace the western end the system was entirely owned by the Norfolk & Western Railway as by the by late 1960s it owned the Nickel Plate, Wheeling & Lake Erie, and Pittsburgh & West Virginia Railway.
+Additionally, Penn Central was forced to acquire the New Haven as a condition of its merger.
+By doing so it seriously hurt the viability of the Route.
 The PC's two largest predecessors, the NYC and PRR, had of course been a major competitor against the service and with its creation no longer had as much of a desire to see the routing continued.
 The line slowly lost interest which was further expounded by the creation of the Chessie System (B&O, C&O, and WM) in 1972 and Conrail in the spring of 1976 that resulted in just three systems being a part of the route; N&W, Chessie, and Conrail.
-No longer adding any value the Alphabet Route finally died away in the early 1980s.
+No longer adding any value the Route finally died away in the early 1980s.